51 Points for servicing residential oil equipment

 33. Connect pressure gauge and vacuum gauge **

-34. Turn power supply on and reset primary control
+34. Turn the power supply on and reset the primary control

 35. Allow burner to run about 10 minutes

 36. Compare pressure and vacuum readings to manufacturer specs.
-Most manufacturers are operating at 140 psi or greater on newer equipment. **
+Most manufacturers operate at 140 psi or higher on newer equipment. **

 37. During this time, check all control settings for proper adjustment per manufactures spec.'s